 Electricity Consumption of Singaporean Households Reveals Proactive Community Response to COVID-19 progression

-Understanding how populations' daily behaviors change during the COVID-19 pandemic is critical to evaluating and adapting public health interventions.
-Here, we use residential electricity consumption data to unravel behavioral changes within peoples' homes in this period.
+Understanding how populations' behaviours vary during the COVID-19 pandemic is critical to evaluating and adapting public health interventions.
+In this study, we use residential electricity consumption data to unravel behavioural changes within peoples' homes during the early stages of the pandemic in Singapore.

 Pandemic response of the Singaporean populace